-The main cause of DR is long-term, uncontrolled type 1 or type 2 diabetes.
-With DR, the walls of the blood vessels in the retina may weaken and leak blood.
+DR is eye damage caused by long-term high blood sugar levels.
+The walls of the blood vessels in the retina weaken and leak blood.
 This causes swelling and vision problems.
-Over time, new blood vessels may grow, leak blood, and cover the center of the retina.
-This may cause blindness.
+Over time, new, weak blood vessels grow, leak blood, and cover the center of the retina.
+DR can lead to blindness.

-What are the signs and symptoms of diabetic retinopathy?
+What are the signs and symptoms of DR?

 - Blurred vision

 - Seeing red or black wavy lines that look like a curtain or spider web

 - Seeing light flashes or red, black, or grey floating spots (floaters)

 Your healthcare provider will examine your eyes.
 Screening may be done regularly.
 Screening means you are checked for DR before you have signs or symptoms.
 You will be checked within 5 years of a type 1 diabetes diagnosis, because DR can take 5 years to develop.
 Your provider will tell you when to get checked.
 You will need to be checked immediately after a diagnosis of type 2 diabetes.
 If screening shows you do not have DR, your provider will tell you how often to get screening in the future.
 The following may be used to check for DR: